Prospective PhD candidates are admitted to the AISSR either through an application procedure or through private funding:

 The programme group the proposal pertains to will subsequently evaluate the proposals.
 Should the programme group director approve the application, the candidate will be admitted conditionally as self-funded student.
 The admission will become unconditional upon submission of a valid language test score, valid copy of diplomas, original transcripts and proof of funding.

-PhD candidates who are not employed by the AISSR pay a fee of €4.545 up to €15.000 annually (depending on your specific situation).
-This fee covers the selection procedure, core courses, seminars, dissertation clubs, methodology seminar, individual consultation and supervision, annual evaluation of progress, admission procedure concerning public defense of dissertation, study, PC, printing and telephone facilities.
+PhD candidates who are not employed by the AISSR but receive a scholarship pay a fee of €4.545 up to €15.000 annually (depending on the specific situation).
+This fee covers a variety of costs such as the selection procedure, supervision, PhD training (core courses, seminars) and a small research budget.
+Self-funded PhD’s can ask for a tuition fee waiver.